neil4/RetroArch-Lite/README.md

 ### Notable Updates
 * Scoped Settings
-  * Certain settings (aspect ratio, etc.) can be scoped to a core or ROM.
+  * Certain settings (aspect ratio, etc.) can be scoped to a core, ROM, or ROM directory.
   * Can quickset a core-specific browser directory after a ROM is loaded
 * Overlay Features
   * Dpad area with adjustable diagonal sensitivity